There’s no shortage of mini golf or putt putt courses in the Great Smoky Mountains. Sometimes, it can be hard to know which one to choose.

 I love a good Ripley’s attraction.
 In fact, the Smoky Mountains are home to the most Ripley’s attractions of anywhere in the world, making it a good opportunity to take advantage of their combo passes and visit even more attractions in Gatlinburg.

 This course features 54 holes of the old days with “down on the farm” family fun.
-And it includes animated barnyard characters, water features and interactive elements.
+And it includes animated barnyard characters like pigs and chickens, water features and interactive elements.

 At the time of this writing, mini golf for adults is $16.99 and $11.99 for children.